-Ken is in the vanguard of clinical psychologists applying meditative sensibilities and nondual awareness to the practice of psychotherapy.
-Drawing upon the contemplative sciences of Buddhism, Existential Therapy, Phenomenology, Dzogchen, and Psychoanalysis, Ken’s lifework over the past 35 years has been devoted to the study and practice of these traditions.
+Ken has been in the vanguard of clinical psychologists applying meditative sensibilities and nondual awareness to the practice of psychotherapy.
+He is likewise devoted to applying psychological sensibilities to more deeply open to and embody the natural freedom and ease of being.

-In 1980, Ken had the good fortune to meet his root master, Chogyal Namkhai Norbu, from whom he received direct introduction to dzogchen followed by numerous clarifying instructions and transmissions continuing to this day.
+In 1980, he met his root master, Chogyal Namkhai Norbu, from whom he received direct introduction to dzogchen followed by numerous clarifying instructions and transmissions continuing to this day.
 He received further guidance and pith instructions from other Tibetan masters, being most indebted to Tsoknyi Rinpoche and Dudjom Rinpoche.
-Through trial and error – that is, through many trials and too many errors to count -, he has been devoted to allowing the naturally clarifying wakefulness of dzogchen seep ever deeper into his muddy mindstream.
+Through trial and error – that is, through many trials and too many errors to count -, he has been devoted to allowing the naturally clarifying wakefulness of being seep ever deeper into his muddy mindstream.

-In addition to undertaking an indepth course of personal psychotherapy in the 1980’s and 90’s, Ken spent an extended period studying, practicing, and teaching Mahayana Buddhism, which excels at cultivating humility and compassion for self and other.
-Emphasizing the practice of tonglen and encouraged by the heartwork of Chogyam Trungpa and Pema Chodron, the contagion of Ken’s practice spread to a close group of his psychotherapy graduate students, which formed an on-going Sangha practicing mindfulness meditation, tonglen, and eventually, dzogchen.
+In addition to undertaking an indepth course of personal therapy in the 1980’s and 90’s, Ken spent an extended period studying, practicing, and teaching Mahayana Buddhism, which excels at cultivating humility and compassion for self and other.
+Emphasizing the practice of tonglen and encouraged by the heartwork of Trungpa Rinpoche and Pema Chodron, the contagion of Ken’s practice spread to a group of his psychotherapy graduate students, which formed an on-going Sangha practicing mindfulness meditation, tonglen, and preparatory dzogchen exercises.